 Our objective for base salary is to provide our executive officers a minimum, fixed level of cash compensation commensurate with their positions and qualifications.
 Base salary is designed to reward core competence in the executive role.
-We choose to pay base salary because it is required for talent attraction and retention.
+We choose to pay base salary for talent attraction and retention.

 Salaries initially are negotiated and set forth in employment agreements with each of our executive officers and thereafter reviewed annually.
 Salaries consider the performance of the executive, market data adjusted for individual qualifications, job uniqueness and individual performance.
-MasTec has not entered into any new agreements with our named executive officers since 2014.
+MasTec has not entered into any new employment agreements with our NEOs since 2014.

-None of our executive officers received an increase in base salary in 2016 and Mr. José R. Mas' base salary was unchanged since 2013.
-At its meeting on March 19, 2017, however, the Compensation Committee approved: an increase in Mr. Mas' annual base salary from \$980,000 to \$1,050,000; an increase in Mr. Apple's annual base salary from \$585,000 to \$625,000; an increase in Mr. Pita's annual base salary from \$450,000 to \$481,500; and an increase in Mr. de Cardenas' annual base salary from \$385,000 to \$412,000.
+At its meeting on March 14, 2018 the Compensation Committee approved: an increase in Mr. Apple's annual base salary from \$625,000 to \$643,750; an increase in Mr. Pita's annual base salary from \$481,500 to \$495,945; and an increase in Mr. de Cardenas' annual base salary from \$412,000 to \$424,360.